dfellis/queue-flow/readme.md

 Any ``Function`` object will succeed on this method, but it is up to the developer to make sure his arguments list matches the one specified for the queue processor his function is being given to.

+### ``q.ns`` Helper Method

+This method takes no arguments, and returns a wholly-independent queue-flow namespace.
+Queue flows from one *cannot* interact with queue flows from another (without writing some bridge code manually).
+This is to allow methods to work with named queues that have generic, easy-to-follow names, like ``error`` or ``requests`` and not have to worry about collisions with the queue flows spawned by other functions that might want to use the same name.

 ### ``Q`` Constructor

 ```js